wildapt01/python-files/NetNinja/django_series/notes.md

 Can be served by django, though would be served from cloud (AWS, Azure...) in production.

 In the main app `urls.py` add the `staticfiles_urlpatterns()` module.
-In the main app create the folder `assets`, then go to `settings.py` and point to the static files directory.
+In the main app, create the folder `assets`, then go to `settings.py` and point to the static files directory.

-3rd step is to create or copy the file(s) into this `asset` folder.
+3rd step is to create or copy the file(s) into this `assets` folder.
 Pass them to the template hard-coded or dynamically, the latter is better.

-Dynamic is done with the `static` module loaded in template tags in the template, then link the stylesheet to the file in `assets` folder.
+Dynamically calling the static files (images, CSS stylesheets...) is done with the `static` module loaded in template tags in the template, then link the stylesheet to the file in `assets` folder.

+## Extending templates

+Nice feature to keep our HTML templates code DRY.
+With `{% block content %}` and `{% endblock %}`, the common part of the HTML code can be stored in one file, the unique part in another.